schoero/unwritten/README.md

                                         # the current working directory.

---tsconfig <path/to/tsconfig.json>      # Provide a tsconfig file used to -t <path/to/tsconfig.json>              # compile your project. quickdoks will
+--tsconfig <path/to/tsconfig.json>      # Provide a tsconfig file used to -t <path/to/tsconfig.json>              # compile your project. unwritten will
                                         # try to find the tsconfig by itself if
                                         # no tsconfig.json is provided.

---config <path/to/.quickdoks.json>      # Provide a quickdoks config used to -c <path/to/.quickdoks.json>            # render the documentation. quickdoks
+--config <path/to/.unwritten.json>      # Provide a unwritten config used to -c <path/to/.unwritten.json>            # render the documentation. unwritten
-                                        # will try to find the .quickdoks.json
+                                        # will try to find the .unwritten.json
                                         # config by itself if none is provided
                                         # or uses the default config.